strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

 In an ideal case, you would just edit the `Kafka` custom resource and increase the size of the persistent volume.
 Unfortunately, Strimzi currently doesn't support automatic resizing of persistent volumes.
-So if you change the size of the persistent volume all you will get back will be an error message telling you that you are not allowed to change storage configuration which will appear in the Cluster Operator logs.
+So if you change the size of the persistent volume all you will get back will be an error message in the Cluster Operator logs telling you that you are not allowed to change storage configuration.

 Luckily, you can still increase your volume size manually.
 To see how to do it, we have to first deploy the Kafka cluster.